Abdullahsaeed5/CVRS/README.md

 https://github.com/Abdullahsaeed5/CVRS/blob/main/Problem%20Solving%20with%20Python.pptx

 the conclusion
+The heart disease is still the higher death rate and we need to increase capacity of heart center and awareness of heart disease risk.
 The male gender and smoking show the most group have heart disease this main to increase the awareness among this category high sodium intake show effect on kidney and blood pressure that cause heart disease also need-aware the community about sodium and salt risk